palomato/eco-docs/README.md

 # eco-docs
-Test repo for Bibliotheca DAO Ecosystem Council Docs
+Test repository of documents for the Bibliotheca DAO Ecosystem Council.
+- Exemplar for document version control
+- Exemplar for doc site